 I used to build this blog with Hakyll but that is no longer the case.

 While Hakyll is a great piece of software and the underlying Pandoc even more magnificent, managing the blog on top of Haskell became a pain.
 Building the blog from scratch took ages because all of Pandoc and Hakyll had to be compiled, and hosting was a nightmare because no popular hosting platform supports Haskell.
-These days this blog runs on top of Jekyll.
-See Colophon for more details. ↩︎
+These days this blog runs on top of Hugo.
+See About for more details.↩︎